 The UP security policy should indicate whether UP confidentiality and/or UP integrity protection shall be activated or not for all DRBs belonging to that PDU session.
 The UP security policy should be used by gNB to activate UP confidentiality and/or UP integrity for all DRBs belonging to the PDU session.

-According to TS 23.501 [xx], the User Plane Security Policy provide the same level of information than User Plane Security Enforcement information.
+According to TS 23.501 [xx], the User Plane Security Policy provides the same level of information than User Plane Security Enforcement information.
 Once the User Plane Security Enforcement information is determined at the establishment of the PDU Session, it is provided to the UE and applies for the life time of the PDU Session.
 The User Plane Security Enforcement information provides the NG-RAN with User Plane security policies for a PDU session.
 It indicates:

 - whether UP integrity protection is: